Sunday, February 11, 2018

 These yellow sections of the trail to the Gulf and around the lake include several signs to help the visitors better understand and appreciate the unique environment of the Audubon Bird Sanctuary.

-Mike Henderson Project Supervisor.
+Mike Henderson, Project Supervisor.
 Additional identification by Ralph Havard, McCune Dudley, and John Porter

 Signs construction/installation-Greg Vesely, Candy Ladnier, Anthony Young

-Please Help Protect your park
+Please Help Protect Your Park

 The Dauphin Island Park & Beach and Alabama State Lands

-Department of Conversation and Natural Resources
+Department of Conservation and Natural Resources

-As amended, administered by the Office of Ocean and Coastal Resource Management, National Oceanic and Atmospheric Administration
+As amended, administered by the Office of Ocean and Coastal Resource Management, National Oceanic and Atmospheric Administration.

 Foreign Invasion